swaibar/BehatHtmlFormatterPlugin/README.md

 Setting the format to html will output the various reports that you configure below (Behat2, Twig, Minimal, etc.)

-You also need to specify the output directory for the reports as MYDIRECTORY.
+You MUST specify the output directory for the reports as MYDIRECTORY.

 ## Configuration